Woodmancote – St Peter

 In the early C13 the chancel was extended and the Sharpe Collection drawing (1802) shows a round-headed south-east lancet, which can have been little later than the north doorway.
 The jambs of a south west doorway are probably of the same date.
 The Burrell Collection drawing (1777), Quartermain ((E) p286) and Adelaide Tracy (III p24) (1853) all show the view from the south east, so the appearance of the north side is unknown.
 Common to all three is a pair of ogee-headed south lancets in the nave and enough of the moulded south doorway remains to show that like them, these were C14.
 The nave roof has some old timbers, and until 1872 there was a boarded bell-turret with a pyramid cap.
 A further, though smaller pair of ogee-lancets at its western end shows the chancel was also remodelled in the C14.
 The then three-light east window with panelled tracery may have been contemporary with a north window known from a bequest to have been under construction in 1406-07 (SRS 45 p411).

 The Burrell drawing shows a C17 or C18 porch and partly blocked windows.
 There were plans for restoration and extension in 1868-69 (WSRO Ep II/27/257), but H Woodyer started work only in 1872 (B 30 p533) and finished the next year, the date on his characteristic rainwater-hoppers.
 He extended the chancel with a new east window and and inserted similar south ones of plate tracery, which, like the chancel arch, show him in late C13 manner.
 The roof is dark and shiny.
 He also extended the west end of the nave, with a new bell-turret with a broach spirelet and mostly paired lancets.
 Finally, he replaced the porch with a large timber one.
 Horsham slabs now cover the whole roof, including the large vestry to the north of the chancel whereas the Sharpe drawing shows tiled ridges.
-The vestry is the most ostentatious part of Woodyer’s work, with a shouldered doorway, a half-hipped dormer and a big round chimney.
+Though hidden on the north side, the vestry is the most individual part of Woodyer’s work, with a shouldered doorway, a half-hipped dormer and a big round chimney.
 Overall, though, his budget was modest, amounting to only £1208 (PP 125).

 Fittings and monuments